FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 ## Sub Account

-A child account associated with a billing account, for further organization and separation of resources and services.
+A sub account is an optional provider-supported construct for organizing resources and/or services connected to a billing account.
+Sub accounts are commonly used for scenarios like grouping based on organizational constructs, access management needs and cost allocation strategies.
+Sub accounts must be associated with a billing account as they do not receive invoices.

 ## Tag